Skip to main content

 Overview

 For a property manager, properties can come and go.
-Whether it’s because the property you managed was sold or if the owners decide to go with someone else, you need a way of accounting for the deposits you are holding that are going to be transferred to the new property management company or owner.
+Whether it's because the property you managed was sold or the owners decide to go with someone else, you need a way to account for the deposits you're holding that are being transferred to the new property management company or owner.

 The Steps

-We need to remove the lease deposits from each lease.
-We do this by issuing a refund for them, even though we are technically not giving these back to the tenants.
+You need to remove the lease deposits from each lease.
+Do this by issuing a refund for them, even though you're not technically giving these back to the tenants.

-1. To refund the deposits on a lease, click on Rentals on the main menu and then click on Properties.
+1. To refund the deposits on a lease, click on Rentals > Properties on the main menu.

-2. Find the Property you will no longer be managing and click on it.
+2. Find and click on the Property you will no longer be managing.

-3. On the overview page, click the Leases tab to view all the active leases currently on the property.
+3. On the property's page, click the Leases tab to view all the active leases currently on the property.

-4. Click the first Lease and then click the Deposits tab.
+4. Click the first Lease.
+Then click the Deposits tab and click the Refund Deposit button.

-5. Click the Refund Deposit button and issue a refund to your tenant using the account where the deposits are being held.
-You can set the Payment Method to Other since you aren't actually giving the refund to the tenant.
-In the Description and Memo field, you can label this "Transfer to New PM Company."
+5. Issue a refund to your tenant using the account where the deposits are being held.
+You can set the Payment Method to Other, since you aren't actually giving the refund to the tenant.
+In the Description and Memo field, you can label this "Transfer to New PM Company.

 6. Click Save to finish.